twbs/bootstrap/js/README.md

     $.fn.modal.defaults = { … }

-An options definiton should take the following form:
+An options definition should take the following form:

     *noun*: *adjective* - describes or modifies a quality of an instance